 The book strikes an immediate rapport.
 It is akin to being invited to an intimate familial Punjabi gathering.
-I felt alternately like a kid sitting on the lap of my maternal uncle being told stories about the city, a young adult guiltily listening to adult conversation about the brutal tales about city’s history, and an objective adult reflecting on history and politics.
+Reading it, I felt, alternately, like a kid sitting on the lap of his maternal uncle and being told stories about the city, a young adult guiltily listening to adult conversation about brutal episodes from the city’s history, and an objective adult reflecting on the city’s history and politics.

 There is a warm intimacy that suffuses each of the stories in City of Sin and Splendor: Writings on Lahore.
 The emotional immediacy comes from familiarity with subjects and surroundings.
 And from the naturalistic storytelling.
-Authors go rarely beyond what is known.
+Authors rarely go beyond what is known.
 It is an important talent.
 For authors are often tempted by superfluous cleverness.
-Here they practice the Jane Austen method of writing — they write honestly, perspicaciously, and often with great wit about what is known without flirting with the unnecessary or the arcane.
+Here, they practice the Jane Austen method of writing — they write honestly, perspicaciously, and often with great wit about what is known, without flirting with the unnecessary or the arcane.
 It is grounded writing.
-The authors use words that are well worn and apt and not those with peripatetic grandiloquent pretensions.
-The resulting atmosphere in the book is educated and homely.
+The authors use words that are well worn and apt, not those with peripatetic grandiloquent pretensions.
+The resulting atmosphere is educated and homely.

 I have never been to Lahore.
 Yet the city stands alive in front of me.
 Though I don’t eat meat, I savor the morning Nihari with Irfan Hussein.
 I share the pain of partition with Ved Mehta and Sadat Manto.
 I celebrate the indomitable spirit of Ismat Chugtai.
-I stand ring side as Bina Shah describes the long standing tussle between Karachi and Lahore.
+I stand ringside as Bina Shah describes the long-standing tussle between Karachi and Lahore.
 And I wear my heart on the sleeve when I read Urvashi Butalia’s Ranamama.
-(Butalia’s phrase, “cracked pistachio green walls” will always stay with me for it describes perfectly the color of walls on some subcontinent homes.)
+(Butalia’s phrase, “cracked pistachio green walls” perfectly describes the color of walls of some subcontinent homes.)
 I admire the honest revolutionary spirit of Habib Jalib’s Dastoor.
 How did he know the story of Pakistan before it was ever written?